hashchange/backbone.inline.template/README.md

 ##### Providing a function for `hasInlineEl`

-A custom `hasInlineEl` function receives the template node as argument, wrapped in a jQuery object.
-The function can examine the template node and must return a boolean.
+Your `hasInlineEl` function is called with a single argument: the template, as a jQuery object.
+The function can examine the template and must return a boolean.

 For instance, assume you want templates to be handled by Backbone.Inline.Template if they have an attribute of `type="text/x-inline-template"`.
-Set it up like this:
+That can be achieved with

 ```js
 Backbone.InlineTemplate.hasInlineEl = function ( $template ) {